Specialist No Win, No Fee Solicitors

 If you have been the victim of a dog attack, you may be able entitled to claim for dog bite compensation.
 Dog attacks and dog bites are responsible for the majority of animal-related personal injury claims in the UK.
 Attacks by out of control dogs are increasingly common, and for victims of a dog attack, the experience can be quite traumatic.
 Many victims suffer serious injuries and are psychologically affected as well.

-Our team of specialist personal injury solicitors can help you make a claim.
-We have many years of experience handling similar dog attack & other animal injury compensation claims across England and Wales, so, we will do everything to ensure you receive the compensation you deserve.
-Call us today on 0800 195 95 90 to discuss your claim with a member of our expert team.
+Our team of specialist personal injury solicitors have many years of experience handling similar dog attack & other animal injury compensation claims across England and Wales, so, we will do everything to ensure you receive the compensation you deserve.
+Call us today on 0800 195 95 90 to discuss your dog bite claim with a member of our expert team.